Aneesh44/FaceRecognition-based-attendance-system/README.md

 Run the "enroll" file if you have to enroll a new person Run the "recognition" file if you have to start taking attendance.

+to use the android app go to mit app inventor and import the aia file provided